Quedow/tarot-game/README.md

 - [X] Excuse issue if fold lose
 - [X] Issue if first color is Excuse
 - [X] Excuse issue if fold win but winner don't have excuse

-In progress:
-- [ ] Fix excuse calculation in takers score

-To do:
-- [ ] Take small, guard + score system
-- [ ] Possibility to rejoin game if disconnected
-- [ ] Highlight valid cards

 # Getting Started with Create React App